sathu19/Login-System/README.md

 # Login-System
-Login system created by Satkkeerthi Sriram as part of the initial assignment using XAMPP (for Apache and MySQL server) and PHP.
+Login system created as part of the initial assignment using XAMPP (for Apache and MySQL server) and PHP.

 # How to run
 1. Download XAMPP